Mabel Bent: Solo-Travels and Later Life

 Theodore Bent died in May 1897 of malarial complications after a hurried return to London from Aden, where the couple were both hospitalized at the end of their last journey together.

-The year after her husband's death, Bent made a solo visit to Egypt to see the sites on the Nile.
+The year after her husband's death, Bent made a ‘Cook’s’ Tour’ visit to Egypt and the Nile.
 She attempted a last diary, which she headed 'A lonely useless journey'.
 It is the last of her travel notebooks in the archives of the Hellenic and Roman Library, Senate House, London.

 Until 1914, Mabel Bent was a regular visitor to the Holy Land.
 In Jerusalem, Bent joined the 'Garden Tomb Association', whose members were dedicated to preserving the Garden Tomb, a tomb-site just outside the Damascus Gate, which they believed to be Jesus' tomb.
 Bent was made London secretary and later co-edited an update of the guidebook, with Charlotte Hussey, a fellow Irishwoman, who was the official custodian of the tomb in Jerusalem.
 Bent and Hussey fell out with the local consular official, John Dickson, which resulted ultimately in questions to the House of Commons and an enquiry.
 Documents in Bent's Foreign Office files contain comments such as: 'A most tiresome and persistent woman'; 'Could not the F.O. cause these women to be ejected from the place?'; 'It would be an excellent thing if Mrs. Bent could be prosecuted for libel'; 'She is a very vindictive and obnoxious person, and has given the unfortunate Consul for a long time past a great deal of trouble by her vicious proceedings'.

 In 1900 Mabel met with Moses B. Cotsworth and George Frederick Wright and travelled with them.
 Unfortunately, she decided to ride with the caravan while the rest of the party hurried to Bethlehem.
 At some point around Jebel Usdum, south of Jerusalem, her horse rolled on her, breaking her leg.
 She sent a guide to find the gentlemen who returned and, with the help of the guides, carried her to the hospital in Jerusalem.
 Her sister Ethel was required to travel from Ireland to nurse her.